 - Lumbar puncture: This test, also called a spinal tap, evaluates the fluid surrounding your brain and spinal cord.
 We insert a needle into your lumbar area (small of your back) to remove the fluid.

-Get expert treatment at Allegheny Health Network
+Get expert treatment at AHN

 While there is no cure for Guillain-Barré syndrome, our neuromuscular experts are skilled in diagnosing this condition early, when it is easier to treat.
 We provide therapies that lessen symptom severity and help speed recovery.
 We are also experienced in treating complications from the disease.